Foo Fighters: In Your Honor (2005–2006)

 Having spent a year and a half touring behind One by One, Grohl did not want to rush into recording another Foo Fighters record.
 Initially Grohl intended to write acoustic material by himself but eventually the project involved the entire band.
 To record its fifth album, the band shifted to Los Angeles and built a recording studio, dubbed Studio 606 West.
-Grohl insisted that the album be divided into two discs–one full of rock songs, the other featuring acoustic tracks.
+Grohl insisted that the album be divided into two discs – one full of rock songs, and the other featuring all acoustic tracks.
 In Your Honor was released in June 2005.
-The album's singles included Best of You, DOA, Resolve, and No Way Back/Cold Day in the Sun.
+The album's singles included "Best of You", "DOA", "Resolve", and "No Way Back/Cold Day in the Sun".

 During September and October 2005, the band toured with Weezer on what was billed as the Foozer Tour.
-Foo Fighters played a headline performance at the 2005 Reading and Leeds Festivals.
-On June 17, 2006, Foo Fighters performed their largest non-festival headlining concert to date at London's Hyde Park.
-Motörhead's Lemmy joined the band on stage to sing Shake Your Blood from Dave Grohl's Probot album.
-As a surprise performance, Brian May and Roger Taylor of Queen appeared to play part of We Will Rock You as a lead in to Tie Your Mother Down.
+The Foo Fighters played a headline performance at the 2005 Reading and Leeds Festivals.
+On June 17, 2006, the Foo Fighters performed their largest non-festival headlining concert to date at London's Hyde Park.
+Motörhead's Lemmy joined the band on stage to sing "Shake Your Blood" from Dave Grohl's Probot album.
+As a surprise performance, Brian May and Roger Taylor of Queen appeared to play part of "We Will Rock You" as a lead in to "Tie Your Mother Down".

 In further support of In Your Honor, the band organized a short acoustic tour for the summer of 2006.
-Members who had performed with them in late 2005 appeared, such as Pat Smear, Petra Haden on violin and backing vocals, Drew Hester on percussion, and Rami Jaffee of The Wallflowers on keyboard and piano.
-While much of the setlist focused on In Your Honor's acoustic half, the band also used the opportunity to play lesser-known songs, such as Ain't It The Life, Floaty, and See You.
-The band also performed Marigold, a Pocketwatch-era song that was best known as a Nirvana B side.
+Members who had performed with them in late 2005 appeared, such as Pat Smear, Petra Haden on violin and backing vocals, Drew Hester on percussion, and Rami Jaffee of the Wallflowers on keyboard and piano.
+While much of the setlist focused on In Your Honor's acoustic half, the band also used the opportunity to play lesser-known songs, such as "Ain't It The Life", "Floaty", and "See You".
+The band also performed "Marigold", a Pocketwatch-era song that was best known as a Nirvana B-side.

-In November 2006, the band released their first ever live CD, Skin and Bones, featuring fifteen performances captured over a three-night stint in Los Angeles.
+In November 2006, the band released their first live CD, Skin and Bones, featuring fifteen performances captured over a three-night stint in Los Angeles.